 The Oxford Patient Safety Collaborative (PSC) is one of 15 regional PSCs aligned with England’s 15 Academic Health Science Networks that together comprise the National Patient Safety Improvement programmes.

-In common with the other regional collaboratives, the Oxford PSC works to implement patient safety initiatives and quality improvements by working with networks of NHS staff, patients and families, national and local partners, academics, life science industries and voluntary organisations.
+The PSCs are commissioned by NHS Improvement.
+They work to implement patient safety initiatives and quality improvements, coordinating and collaborating with networks of NHS staff, patients and families, national and local partners, academics, life science industries and voluntary organisations.

 This is the largest safety initiative in the history of the NHS, supporting and encouraging a culture of safety and improvement across the health and care system, continuously learning from what works as well as what does not.
-It is a joint initiative, funded and nationally coordinated by NHS Improvement, and organised and delivered locally by the AHSNs in line with the NHS Patient Safety Strategy published in July 2019.
+It is guided by the NHS Patient Safety Strategy published in July 2019.

 The themes from this strategy run as a ‘golden thread’ through healthcare with three strategic aims supporting the development of patient safety culture and systems in the NHS: